Majestic Theatre (Broadway): The Phantom of the Opera

 The theater closed on March 12, 2020, due to the COVID-19 pandemic.
 It reopened on October 22, 2021, with performances of Phantom and a party outside the Majestic.
 The musical struggled to regain pre-pandemic attendance levels, grossing $850,000 to $1 million per week, which was not enough to cover the show's extremely high operating costs.
 As a result, its producers announced in September 2022 that the production would close on February 18, 2023, shortly after its 35th anniversary.
-Attendance surged after the announcement, with a record gross of $2.2 million on the week of November 21, 2022, and the closing date was be extended to April 16, 2023.
-Phantom would have run for 13,981 performances at the time of its closure.
+Attendance surged after the announcement, with a record gross of $2.2 million on the week of November 21, 2022, and the closing date was extended to April 16, 2023.
+The musical set the Majestic's box-office record shortly before its closure, grossing $3,029,826 over eight performances in March 2023.
+Phantom had run for 13,981 performances at the time of its closure.

+Mid-2020s to present

+After Phantom closed, the vertical sign outside the Majestic was repainted from black to its original red.
+In mid-2024, the musical Gypsy starring Audra McDonald was scheduled as the theater's next production.
+It began previews at the Majestic on November 21, 2024, and officially opened on December 19.
+The production closed in August 2025 after running for 269 performances.
+Afterward, the theater hosted a one-night concert performance featuring the cast of the TV show Hazbin Hotel in October 2025.

 Notable productions

 Productions are listed by the year of their first performance.